mhornstein/DK-NLP/deployment/README.md

 ### 4. Helm Chart Integration

-Helm is used to enhance the Kubernetes configuration, offering greater flexibility and customization: It supports deployment in both development and production modes, as well as external exposure of the app.
+Helm (can be found in `deployment\helm`) is used to enhance the Kubernetes configuration, offering greater flexibility and customization: It supports deployment in both development and production modes, as well as external exposure of the app.

 When exposed externally, the server is accessible via port 80 (standard HTTP port), otherwise, it remains on port 3000.
 The Tagger and DAL services are consistently available on ports 4000 and 5000, respectively.